 - Holy Family Catholic School Tutoring

 - Boys and Girls Club of Acadiana

-Best Use of Classroom Space – Mrs. Lauer, Room 106
+Best Use of Classroom Space - Mrs. Debbie Landry

-Most Cans Used in a Structure (722 cans) - Ms. Heidi and the front office
+Most Cans Used in Structure - Mrs. Shawnessy Bloom

 Campus Ministry Director, Lance Strother states, "Habitat for Humanity provides an excellent match for our students, allowing them to give hands-on service to our community and to have a firsthand look at its needs."
 Coach Strother adds, "our students truly appreciated the opportunity with Habitat and found it to be a very full and rewarding day.
 We look forward to continued service with Habitat for Humanity with site builds here at STM and many construction builds around Lafayette."